CQCL/pytket-docs/manual/manual_circuit.rst

     render_circuit_jupyter(test_circ)

 Notice how the circuit renderer shows both filled and unfilled circles on the control qubits.
 Filled circles correspond to :math:`|1\rangle` controls whereas empty circles represent :math:`|0\rangle`.
 As pytket uses the big-endian ordering convention we read off the control state from the top to the bottom of the circuit.

-.. note:: Whilst adding a control qubit is asymptotically efficient, the gate overhead is significant and can be hard to synthesise optimally, so using these constructions in a NISQ context should be done with caution.

 Pauli Exponential Boxes
 =======================